umbertomazzucchelli/LTEBS_project/README.md

 The *file* button allows to export the data in a `.csv` file.
 This operation will be automatically performed if the device is suddenly disconnected, so that the data is not lost.

+Heart Rate and Respiratory Rate are computed on non overlapping recording windows of 30s.
+Raw data are filtered and analysed in two different way for the computation of the rates.

+### Heart Rate computation

+First, the absolute value of recorded data is filtered by a butter bandpass filter of the 4th order with frequency range in [1 ,5]Hz.
+The resulting signal is then smoothed first by a Savitzky-Golay filter of the 3rd order with window length of 15 samples and then by a moving average.
+These steps provide a resulting waveform that crearly shows the heart beats while being quite robust against noise.
+The next step provides the threshold as the 80% of the average of the data.
+The algorithm looks for the peaks above the calculated threshold that are at least 25 samples apart, that correspond to 0.5s approx.
+Finally, the Heart Rate is computed as the fraction between the number of peaks in the recorded window and the length of the window in seconds.
+This value is updated every 30s approx.

+### Respiratory Rate computation

+THe computation of the Respiratory Rate requires different filtering of the signal.
+First, recorded data go through a butter lowpass filter of the 5th orded with cutoff frequency of 3Hz.
+This filtered signal is then smoothed by a Savitzky-Golay filter with a window of 31 samples and 3rd order.
+The threshold is calculated in the same way as in the HR computation, but the peaks are searched every 50 samples.
+The Respiratory Rate is calculated in the same way as the Heart Rate.

 ### Images

 Images used for this `readme` file.